-I have been thinking a lot about the direction I wanted to go with this solo.
-After seeking some advice I was looking at going down the route of Somatic Practices.
-I wasn’t wholly convinced it was quite the right direction but at least it was a direction that I didn’t have.
+I have been thinking a lot about the direction I want to go with this solo.
+After seeking some advice I looked at going down the route of Somatic Practices.
+I wasn’t wholly convinced it was quite the right direction but at least it was a direction.

 I did some research in to somatic practices and found that a lot of it was relevant to dance in education and dance training rather than in a choreographic process.
 Although I didn’t think this would connect I pursued this and found some interesting thoughts.

-“Feldenkrais believed that movement was the ‘language’ of the brain” [Somatic Studies and Dance (2009)]
+“Feldenkrais believed that movement was the ‘language’ of the brain” [Batson.
+G, p3]

 Another idea bought up during my research was that somatic practices are about breaking the habitual movement, noticing what is repeated.
 I find this a lot in my own choreography so is something I would like to challenge.

-At this point, although these thoughts I had are relevant, and they will be used, it wasn’t what I was wanting from this solo.
-It has taken me a while to sit with this discomfort of not really knowing what it is but absolutely knowing what it isn’t.
-Upon further research and discussion it became apparent that what I want to look at is the theme of identity.
+At this point, although these thoughts I had are relevant, and will be used, it isn’t the direction I want to go with this solo.
+It has taken me a while to sit with the discomfort of not really knowing what it is but absolutely knowing what it isn’t.
+Upon further research and discussion it has become apparent that what I want to look at is the theme of identity.
 This is something I will be able to do further research in to looking at practitioners such as Miranda Tufnall, Carol M. Press and Soili Hamalainen.

-The solo I want to look at is one I first created during my residency in Peru in 2016.
+The solo I am looking at is one I first created during my residency in Peru.
 I was initially looking at the question ‘What is beauty?’.
-During my training I was told many times that I dance too beautifully so I wanted to challenge this.
+Throughout my training I was often told that I dance too beautifully, so I wanted to challenge this.
 It was a piece that was aesthetically driven.

-During the initial process the feelings then came up from past experiences that brought up the wider concept of what beauty is and who tells us what beauty is.
-It brought up feelings of when I was back in school and feeling ugly or different and being bullied for it.
-The feeling of oppression and not being allowed to be who you really are.
+During the initial process feelings came up from past experiences, of worrying I wasn’t beautiful enough or wasn’t good enough, worrying that I was different.
+Upon further exploration of this idea the wider concept of what beauty is came up for me.
+Who tells us what beauty is?
+Who enforces these ideas?
+The key idea was the feeling of oppression and not being allowed to be who you really are.

 Interestingly, during this time I was also going through a difficult experience.
 One of feeling trapped and becoming something someone else wanted me to be.
 It wasn’t until this rehearsal and a lot of personal reflection on this period that I realised the solo isn’t just reflecting and exploring the experiences of a teenager but directly being influenced by the experience I was living.

 During this first rehearsal I went over the material I had already created.
 I didn’t really want to change a lot at this point as I wanted to have the framework before I started the development.
-I also wanted to do some reading and research in to what this could be about that I knew would heavily influence this solo.
-What I did do though was take away the original music the solo was choreographed to.
-Although I liked the music a lot, it contained lyrics that didn’t really like to the piece.
+I also wanted to do some reading and research in to what this could be, I knew this would heavily influence this solo.
+What I did do though, was take away the original music the solo was choreographed to.
+Although I liked the music a lot, it contained lyrics that didn’t really link to the piece.
 Instead I focused on using breath.

 I did adapt some sections a) because of memory and b) to make the movement flow.

 Whilst going over this movement there were many sections that I knew would change over the process.
-I was developing more of an idea about what I wanted to express and how it would come across.
+I am starting to develop more of an idea about what I want to express and how it would come across.